 There is no way to prevent the first febrile seizure.
 In children who already have had one febrile seizure, parents should be taught how to best manage a fever and a seizure if it occurs.
 Preventing high temperatures will decrease the risk of febrile seizures.
 Also parents should be reassured that febrile seizures are rarely harmful if they last only a few minutes.

 Some medications may help to prevent more seizures.
 However, the potential side effects of these drugs may be worse than the benefits.
 Therefore, they are rarely prescribed.

 You cannot stop a seizure once it starts, but you can do the following to protect your child:

-Place the child on his or her side or stomach on a safe, flat surface, such as the floor.
+- Place the child on his or her side on a safe, flat surface, such as the floor.
 Keep the child away from furniture or objects that may cause injury.

-Keep track of the time.
-If the seizure lasts longer than about five minutes, call your doctor.
+- Keep track of the time.
+If the seizure lasts longer than five minutes, call 911